tim-taylor/evobee/docs/evobee-config.md

 		    }
 	    },
 	    "PlantTypes" : {
-		    # specification of one or more "PlantType" to be
+		    # specification of one or more "PlantType" to be used
+		    # in the simulation.
+These types are referred to in the
+		    # "PlantTypeDistributions" section above
 	    },
 	    "Pollinators" : {
+		    # specification of one or more "Pollinator" to to used
+		    # in the simulation.
+These are referred to in the
+		    # "Hives" section above
 	    }
 	}